mHienp/GCBM.EmeraldEdge.Data/README.md

 > **Douglas-fir** is the most abundant tree species in Washington and therefore contributes the most to biomass and carbon storage across the state. **Western hemlock**, **western redcedar**, and **Sitka spruce** are found almost exclusively in temperate rainforest on the west side of the state.
 Hemlock/Sitka spruce forests contain the most biomass and carbon on a per-acre basis.

 ![alt text](https://github.com/mHienp/GCBM.EmeraldEdge.Data/blob/main/img/WA_AGB-normalized.png)
 Biomass from live trees only.
 Acres converted to hectares.
+There are 2 varieties of Douglas-fir: coastal and Interior.
+Coastal variety is more productive.

 https://www.fs.usda.gov/pnw/pubs/pnw_gtr976-supplement.pdf